What is the Rising and Falling Wedge Chart Pattern?

-In this section, we’re going to discuss rising and falling wedge chart patterns.
-These are classic chart patterns that can be found either at the end of the trend and usually signal market exhaustion or trend continuation.
+Rising and falling wedge chart patterns are classic chart patterns that can be found either at the end of the trend and usually signal market exhaustion or trend continuation.
 The market tends to form these patterns over and over again.
 Regardless of the environment where you see the wedge pattern, the price structure will remain the same; the only difference is the location within the trend.

 In the study of technical analysis, there are two types of wedges: